 Steps leading into the garden are being paved with flagstone.

 I live near San Diego, a great destination in its own right and the veritable epicenter of all things succulent.
 In the past, I’ve declined requests from garden clubs for tours, explaining that the terrain is steep and getting it ready is time-consuming.
 But I’m now pouring my honorariums and royalties into the garden, getting it ready for guests and groups.
 Berna Eren sparked the idea: I figure, if someone wanted to come all the way from Istanbul, there must be others.
 The classes and workshops I hope to hold here will enable me and visiting presenters to inspire, entertain and educate others, and to share our mutual passion for gardening in general and succulents in particular.
 If this sounds like something you’d be interested in—as a participant or guest—I’d love to hear from you.
 Post a comment or send me an email: Sunwriter7@cox.net.
 And feel free to share this with anyone who might be interested!

 Award-winning garden photojournalist Debra Lee Baldwin authored Designing with Succulents, Succulent Container Gardens, and Succulents Simplified, all Timber Press bestsellers.
 Her goal is to enhance others' enjoyment and awareness of waterwise plants and gardens by showcasing the beauty and design potential of succulents via books, articles, newsletters, photos, videos, social media and more.
+Debra and husband Jeff live in the foothills north of San Diego.
+She grew up in Southern California on an avocado ranch, speaks conversational Spanish, and at age 18 graduated magna cum laude from USIU with a degree in English Literature.
+Her hobbies include thrifting, birding and watercolor painting.
 Debra's YouTube channel has had over 3,000,000 views.